 Psychotherapy

-As a therapist, my goal is to nurture a collaborative, supportive environment where I invite you to slow down and explore your values, thoughts, feelings and experiences.
+My goal is to nurture a collaborative, supportive environment where I invite you to slow down and explore your values and experiences through your thoughts, emotions, sensations, and movement.
 My practice is influenced by mindful body-centered methods such as Sensorimotor Psychotherapy and the Feldenkrais Method.
-My work is also influenced by strengths-based philosophy, social justice and anti-oppression perspectives, Internal Family Systems, Emotional Freedom Technique (“Tapping”), energetic imagery, Polyvagal Theory, and Interpersonal Neurobiology.
+My work is also influenced by strengths-based philosophy, social justice and anti-oppression perspectives, Internal Family Systems, Emotional Freedom Techniques (“Tapping”), energetic imagery, Polyvagal Theory, and Interpersonal Neurobiology.
 In general, I have many ways of working with people and we can explore what works best for you.

 Click here for more information about my background and credentials.